asimhsidd/MMM-MP3Player/README.md

-# !
-IN TESTING !

 # MMM-MP3Player

 ## About
 A [MagicMirror²](https://github.com/MichMich/MagicMirror/) module for playing music from folder at start up.
 This is the version of the [MMM-MP3Player module](https://github.com/asimhsidd/MMM-MP3Player) remade to my needs.
-As soon as the module is loaded, the music starts playing!
+As soon as the module is loaded, the music starts playing.

 ![picture](Capture1.JPG) <br>
 ![picture](Capture2.JPG)